osinenkop/regelum-control/README.md

 # About

-Regelum stands as a framework designed to address optimal control and reinforcement learning (RL) tasks within continuous-time dynamical systems.
+`Regelum-control` stands as a framework designed to address optimal control and reinforcement learning (RL) tasks within continuous-time dynamical systems.
 It is made for researchers and engineers in reinforcement learning and control theory.

 A detailed documentation is available [here](https://regelum.aidynamic.io/).